Svetasv logo

 14 Then I broke my second staff called Union, breaking the bond between Judah and Israel.

 15 Then the Lord said to me, “Take again the equipment of a wicked shepherd.
 16 For I am going to raise up a shepherd over the land who will not care for the lost, or seek the young, or heal the injured, or feed the healthy, but will eat the meat of the choice sheep, tearing off their hooves.
-17 “Woe to the idol shepherd, who deserts the flock!
+17 “Woe to the worthless shepherd, who deserts the flock!
 May the sword strike his arm and his right eye!
 May his arm be completely withered, his right eye totally blinded!”

 Alexander's conquests in the vicinity of the Holy Land (333-331BC) (Ch 9 Vs 1-8, Ch 10 Vs 5b, Ch 11 Vs 1-3)